-- Prioritise reducing the need to travel. - Focus on achieving high-quality public realm which: - embeds Healthy Streets principles; - ► facilitates Active Travel; and - takes on board Healthy Streets Approach 'Access for All', walking and cycling in line with the London Plan - Provide an Active Travel Strategy - Make the most effective use of land, reflecting its connectivity and accessibility by existing and future public transport, walking and cycling routes. - Ensure that any impacts on London's transport networks and supporting infrastructure are mitigated. - All development to align with London Plan and cycle parking standards
+- Prioritise reducing the need to travel. - Focus on achieving high-quality public realm which: - embeds Healthy Streets principles. - facilitates Active Travel; and - takes on board Healthy Streets Approach 'Access for All', walking and cycling in line with the London Plan - Make the most effective use of land, reflecting its connectivity and accessibility by existing and future public transport, walking, and cycling routes. - Ensure that any impacts on London's transport networks and supporting infrastructure are mitigated. - All development to align with London Plan car and cycle parking standards.